paulfioravanti/plover-q-and-a/INSTRUCTIONS.md

 |`{:Q_AND_A:BYLINE:PLAINTIFF_1:FOLLOWING_STATEMENT}`     |Ends the previous speaker's statement and signs in Plaintiff Lawyer 1's byline|`STPHAO*R`          |
 |`{:Q_AND_A:BYLINE:PLAINTIFF_1:FOLLOWING_INTERROGATIVE}` |Ends the previous speaker's question and signs in Plaintiff Lawyer 1's byline |`STPHAO*F`          |
 |`{:Q_AND_A:BYLINE:PLAINTIFF_1:FOLLOWING_INTERRUPT}`     |Signs in Plaintiff Lawyer 1's byline when they interrupt a speaker            |`STPHAO*RB`         |

+Suggested dictionary entries for "answer bylines" can be found in the [`q-and-a.json`][] dictionary.

 ### Immediate Responses